Famous or not, refugees bring much more than their belongings with them to their new countries.

-Jackie Chan – Fled to the United States from Hong Kong after being threatened with death by the Triads.
+Jackie Chan – Fled to the US from Hong Kong after being threatened with death by the Triads.

-Ben Elton – comedian and grandson of a Czechoslovakian refugee.
+Ben Elton – Comedian, grandson of a Czechoslovakian refugee.

-Baron Lew Grade – television mogul and uncle of Michael Grade.
-He was a Russian refugee
+Baron Lew Grade – Television mogul and uncle of Michael Grade, was a Russian refugee.

-Jerry Springer – Talk show host.
-His parents were German refugees
+Jerry Springer – Talk show host, parents were German refugees.

-Rachel Weisz – actress.
-Both her parents are Jewish refugees
+Rachel Weisz – Actress, both parents are Jewish refugees.

-Billy Wilder – film director and writer, and a Jewish refugee
+Billy Wilder – Film director and writer, Jewish refugee.

 Writing and Publishing

-Yasmin Alibhai-Brown – journalist and author, and a Ugandan refugee
+Yasmin Alibhai-Brown – Journalist and author, Ugandan refugee.

-Isabel Allende – author of The House of Spirits.
-She is a Chilean refugee who fled after receiving death threats following the overthrow of her father’s cousin, Salvador Allende
+Isabel Allende – Author of The House of Spirits, Chilean refugee who fled after receiving death threats following the overthrow of her father’s cousin, Salvador Allende.

-Elias Canetti – a Bulgarian refugee, he won the Nobel Prize in Literature in 1981.
+Elias Canetti – Winner of the Nobel Prize in Literature in 1981, Bulgarian refugee.

-Joseph Conrad – author of Heart of Darkness and a refugee.
+Joseph Conrad – Author of Heart of Darkness, refugee.

-Anne Frank – as a child she fled from Nazi Germany to the Netherlands.
+Anne Frank – German-born diarist, as a child she fled from Nazi Germany to the Netherlands.

-Karen Gershon – as a child she fled from Nazi Germany to Great Britain.
+Karen Gershon – A writer and poet, as a child she fled from Nazi Germany to Great Britain.

-Michael Hamburger – as a child he fled from Nazi Germany to London.
+Michael Hamburger – A noted British Translator and Poet, as a child he fled from Nazi Germany to London.

-Lord Paul Hamlyn CBE – a Jewish refugee from Germany.
-He was the founder of Octopus Publishing Group
+Lord Paul Hamlyn CBE – The founder of Octopus Publishing Group, Jewish refugee from Germany.

-Thomas Mann – winner of the 1929 Nobel Prize in Literature.
-He moved from Germany to Switzerland and from there to the USA.
+Thomas Mann – Winner of the 1929 Nobel Prize in Literature, moved from Germany to Switzerland and from there to the US.

-Rigoberta Menchú – an author and Guatemalan refugee.
-She won the Nobel Peace Prize in 1992
+Rigoberta Menchú – An author and winner of the Nobel Peace Prize in 1992, Guatemalan refugee.

-Vladimir Nabokov – Russian author and lepidopterist.
-Escaped to Europe from the Russian Civil War and then to the United States from the advance of Nazi Germany.
+Vladimir Nabokov – Russian author and lepidopterist, escaped to Europe from the Russian Civil War and then to the US from the advance of Nazi Germany.

-Ursula Owen – editor of Index on Censorship.
-She was a German refugee as a baby.
+Ursula Owen – Editor of Index on Censorship, was a German refugee as a baby.

 John O’Donnell-Rosales – Cuban author, poet and journalist, escaped from Cuba with the remnants of his family after years of persecution for their political and religious views.

-Loung Ung – a survivor of the Killing Fields of Cambodia, is an activist and author of the books, First They Killed My Father and Lucky Child.
+Loung Ung – A survivor of the Killing Fields of Cambodia, activist and author of the books First They Killed My Father and Lucky Child.

-Otto Kahn-Freund – lawyer – German Jew who fled Nazi Germany to the United Kingdom
+Otto Kahn-Freund – Lawyer, German Jew who fled Nazi Germany to the UK.

-Christoph Meili – whistleblower – fled from Switzerland to the United States, because an arrest warrant was issued against him.
+Christoph Meili – Whistleblower, fled from Switzerland to the US because an arrest warrant was issued against him.

-Merhan Karimi Nasseri – is an Iranian refugee who has been living in the departure lounge of Terminal One in Charles de Gaulle Airport since August 8, 1988.
+Merhan Karimi Nasseri – An Iranian refugee who lived in the departure lounge of Terminal One in Charles de Gaulle Airport from 1988 to 2006.
 Subject of the Steven Spielburg film ‘The Terminal’.